eddie-energy/architecture/arc42/eddie-framework/runtime-view/runtime-view.md

 - Data is sent again through all enabled outbound connectors -->
 ![](./figures/eddie-framework-retransmit-data.svg)

-1. The Eligible Party initiates retransmission of previously published data by either:
-    1. Sending an HTTP request to the API, or
-    2. Clicking a button in the Admin Console.
+1. The Eligible Party initiates retransmission of previously published data by either sending an HTTP request to the API, or by clicking a button in the Admin Console.
-2. The EP Website sends the retransmission request to the EDDIE Core.
+1. The EP Website sends the retransmission request to the EDDIE Core.
-3. The EDDIE Core routes the retransmission request to the correct Region Connector.
+1. The EDDIE Core routes the retransmission request to the correct Region Connector.
-4. The Region Connector retrieves the re-requested historical data from the Metered Data Administrator.
+1. The Region Connector retrieves the re-requested historical data from the Metered Data Administrator.
+1. The Metered Data Administrator returns historical data to the Region Connector.
-5. The Region Connector acknowledges the retransmission request to the EDDIE Core (success or failure).
+1. The Region Connector acknowledges the retransmission request to the EDDIE Core (success or failure).
-6. The Region Connector sends the historical data to the EDDIE Core.
+1. The Region Connector sends the historical data to the EDDIE Core.
-7. The EDDIE Core transmits the data through all enabled outbound connectors (e.g., Kafka, AMQP, MQTT, HTTP).
+1. The EDDIE Core transmits the data through all enabled outbound connectors (e.g., Kafka, AMQP, MQTT, HTTP).

 <!-- ## Use-Cases